-Counselling and psychotherapy provide a private and confidential space in which to talk about and explore your thoughts and feelings.
-It may be helpful in overcoming specific difficulties, or recurring patterns of behaviour (especially in relationships) which originate in earlier life experiences.
+Counselling and psychotherapy offer a private and confidential space in which to explore your thoughts and feelings.
+This may be helpful in overcoming specific difficulties or recurring patterns of behaviour (especially in relationships) which can originate in earlier life experiences.

 Counselling or Psychotherapy?

-These terms are often used interchangeably or collectively labelled therapy.
-Counselling tends to focus on the recent onset of specific problems or life events such as bereavement, whereas psychotherapy addresses deeper and more complex issues which have built up over a longer period of time and may take longer to work through.
+These terms are often used interchangeably or collectively labelled 'therapy'.
+Counselling tends to focus on the recent onset of specific problems or life events like bereavement, whereas psychotherapy addresses deeper and more complex issues which have built up over a longer period of time and may take longer to work through.

 Certain counselling styles suit some people more than others, so I draw on a range of approaches to provide the right support for you.